Requirements

 Your user interface should also have a custom theme that you have produced i.e., custom colors, fonts and so on.
 Marks will be awarded for aesthetics.

-Your application uses and stores its data in a SQL database e.g., recipe for a recipe tracking application; user profile information needed to login; the choice of theme to use in the UI.
+Your application must store some portion of its data in a SQL database e.g., recipe for a recipe tracking application; user profile information needed to login; the choice of theme to use in the UI.
+Since the database is online, you are expected to implement a suitable level of authentication and access control to this database.

 Your product leverages a public API and consumes data that it provides. e.g., your calendaring application could use a public API to determine holidays, or your journal could look up the current weather for a new journal entry, or your recipe application could look up a recipe from a service online.